 The control panel somehow manages to look less cluttered than the outgoing model, while gaining extra buttons.
 This is probably because the buttons on the 3rd Gen have been finished in a lovely matte black color, which does a good job of camouflaging them.

-The 2i2 has 2 input channels, both which can be used for either instrument or microphone (XLR) in.
+The 2i2 has 2 input channels, both which can be used for either instrument or microphone (XLR) in (if you only need one output, check out the Scarlett Solo).
 Next to each input there are 2 buttons labeled “Inst” and “Air”.
 By activating the “Inst” button, you’re letting the unit know that it’s receiving a guitar or bass signal generated by magnetic pickups, it will respond by optimizing the input gain and impedance to prevent input signal distortion.
 This feature was added in response to the extreme clipping that older generations famously suffered from.

 The “Air” button is designed to be used for vocals when a mic is plugged in by XLR.
 The function of this control is to increase the mid-high frequencies in the vocals that are often missing from inexpensive and budget microphones.
 It works wonders for adding detail and clarity to vocal tracks, and is a welcome feature on this new edition.

 There are individual gain controls for both channels, and simple controls to switch between direct monitoring and having sound come through the computer.
 If you have someone recording while you mix, you can simultaneously output to headphones, and make use of the individual headphone monitor volume control.

 This unit also has 48v phantom power, activated by a switch on the front of the unit, so there’s no need for separate power for your condenser mics.